What is Helium-Infused Beer and Is It For Sale?

 Why Helium Beer is Just a Hoax

 Don’t believe us?
-Keep reading for a crash course into beer chemistry.
+Keep reading for a crash course into beer chemistry and the fermentation process.

 That means as soon as you try to aerate the beer, all the helium will rise straight out the top.
 The helium would leave the beer long before you ever got a chance to drink it.
 If you think you can add liquid helium to your beer and mix it that way, think again.